-“Statutory West State Member” has the meaning given in the governing rules made under section 75E of the Act.
+Statutory West State Member has the meaning given in the governing rules made under section 75E of the Act.

 (2) If a term is given a meaning in Part 2 of the Act the term has the same meaning in this Part of the regulations.